DataDog/dd-sdk-android/docs/rum_getting_started.md

         .build()
     ```

-    This records each request processed by the OkHttpClient as a Resource in RUM, with all the relevant information automatically filled (URL, method, status code, error).
-Note that only network requests started when a view is active will be tracked.
+    This records each request processed by the `OkHttpClient` as a resource in RUM, with all the relevant information automatically filled (URL, method, status code, error).
+Note that only network requests started when a view is active are tracked.
 If you want to track requests when your application is in the background, you can [create a view manually][9].

     **Note**: If you also use multiple Interceptors, this one must be called first.

-You can further add an EventListener for the OkHttpClient to [automatically track resource timing][10] (3rd party providers, network requests).
+You can further add an `EventListener` for the `OkHttpClient` to [automatically track resource timing][10] (third-party providers, network requests).

 ## Further Reading